horyan/chatty/README.md

 ## Features
 * Every user is automatically assigned a randomly generated name
+	* Names are automatically re-assigned on page reload
-* Users can interact with each other by sending chat messages
+* Users can interact with each other by receiving and optionally sending chat messages
+* Users have the option to type and preview their input before sending message
+	* Messages can be sent by using either "Enter" key or on-screen send button
 	* Messages are only sent if they are validated to be non-empty
-* Messages are displayed with the associated sender and relative time
+* Chat messages are displayed along with the sender's name and the relative time it was sent ago
-* Different colors used for distinguishing names of active/non-active senders
+	* The active user's name is rendered with an orange property to differentiate from other users

 ## Roadmap
 The following improvements will be addressed in the near-future:
-* restrict chat screen size and add scrolling
+* add fixed-size and scrolling for chat screen
 * add ability to remove or edit own messages

 ## Acknowledgements